rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 RevokedKeys /etc/ssh/revokation_list.krl
 ```

-It is a requirement to restarting the SSHD daemon for the configuration to reload:
+It is a requirement to restart the SSHD daemon for the configuration to reload:

 ```bash
 [user@rocky-vm ~]$ sudo systemctl restart sshd